“Something is happening and it affects us all. A global revolution is changing business, and business is changing the world.”

 When we started out, we had all sorts of great expectations.
 “We’re not just launching a magazine,” we told anyone who’d listen, “we’re creating a movement!”
 Plus, we declared, “We don’t just want to publish articles.
 We want to shape the conversation about business at its best and the real meaning of success.”
 Finally, we wanted to create an organization that lived by the values and principles the magazine espoused.
 We wanted Fast Company to be a “fast company.”

 Amazingly, the experience of launching and running the magazine exceeded even our loftiest expectations.
 Over the years, Fast Company won countless awards, including two National Magazine Awards, earned a passionate following among executives and entrepreneurs around the world-and became an incredible business success.
 After six years, an enterprise that took shape in some borrowed office space in Harvard Square sold for $340 million.
 Earlier this year, Fast Company was named one of the 25 most notable magazine launches of the past 25 years.
+So for other business owners who got inspired by this, they can also propel their company to success by starting small such as using a Digital Business Card.

 Alan and I remain exceedingly proud of our status as the cofounders of a magazine that we hope has helped to change the conversation about what business can and should become.
 And we both continue to campaign for a business world in which progressive and humane values lead to the creation of enduring economic value.